phdesign/flickr-rsync/README.md

 * Webpage for successful Flickr login
 * Optimise - why does sort files seem to run faster?!
 * Fix duplicate albums issue
-* Use standard 'logging'
-* Output verbose messages to terminal even when piping
 * Why does it make 3 api calls for every photo in --list-only --list-sort mode?
 * --include and --exclude should only work on filenames not paths
 * --mirror.
 Yep, delete photos from target, but don't make it easy